 During holiday seasons, there can be delays in getting your shipments into the fulfillment centers, which can result in loss of control over inventory.
 You can find information on Amazon forums about how to tackle such issues.

-Average Timeframe to See Results
+Average Timeframe to See Results with FBA

-Most people start making money with Amazon FBA within 3 months of starting the business.
+Most people start making money with Amazon FBA within three months of starting the business.
 However, this isn’t always the case, as it can take time to find a profitable product and streamline communication with prospective suppliers.

 Also, there is a waiting period before the samples arrive at your doorstep so that you can test the quality of a product before listing it on Amazon.
 Other waiting times include putting your logo and brand name on your private label items, as well as delivering your items to Amazon’s warehouses.